algosup/2023-2024-project-4-sportshield-team-8/documents/technicalSpecifications/technicalSpecifications.md

 ### GPRS

-The GSM/2G SIM800L Module will be used to send messages over the 2G network in HTML.
+The GSM/2G SIM800L Module will be used to send messages over the 2G network in HTTP.
 When not in use this module will be in power down mode to save battery.
 As we are unable to test this module's functionality for hardware reasons we will reuse the existing code for 2G communication.

 ##### *Class organization*